 Register your Leica.
 Enjoy exclusive benefits.

-By registering your item, you can extend the warranty on your Leica camera or lens for a further 12 months and you’ll receive three digital editions of the LFI Magazine.
-This offer covers all Leica cameras and lenses from the M-System, SL-System and Q.
+By registering a Leica Account, you can extend the warranty on your Leica product for an additional 12 months and receive three digital editions of LFI Magazine.
+This offer covers all Leica cameras and lenses from the M-System, SL-System and Q series, as well as Leica Watches.